Alfred Bessell-Browne: First World War

 On 18 January 1917, Bessell-Browne became commander of the 5th Division Artillery.
 Two days later he was promoted to colonel and temporary brigadier general.
 He commanded the 5th Division Artillery at Bullecourt and Third Ypres, where he employed artillery to cover the flank.
 In the mobile warfare that followed the German offensive of 1918, Bessell-Browne showed himself flexible and adaptable and pioneered new tactics to provide close support for infantry.
 In the attack on Bellecourt, he was able to put down an accurate barrage at 90 degrees from the line of sight to cover the attack at Le Catelet.
 From 16 to 24 October 1918, Bessell-Browne commanded the US 30th Division's artillery, for which he was awarded the American Army Distinguished Service Medal.
 The citation for the medal reads:

-On 8 November 1918, Bessell-Browne took Anzac leave to return to Australia on furlough.
-The war ended three days later due to the armistice of 11 November 1918 so he rejoined the 5th Division artillery on 1 December 1918.
+On 8 November, Bessell-Browne took Anzac leave to return to Australia on furlough.
+The war ended three days later due to the armistice of 11 November 1918 so he rejoined the 5th Division's artillery on 1 December.
 He finally returned to Australia on 19 April 1919 and was demobilised in July.
-For his services on the Western Front, Bessell-Browne was made a Companion of the Order of the Bath and had been mentioned in despatches no less than nine times.
+For his services on the Western Front, Bessell-Browne was made a Companion of the Order of the Bath (CB) and had been mentioned in despatches no less than nine times.